arnaudlayec/odoo-community-alayec/project_task_analytic_hr/readme/CONFIGURATION.rst

 #.
-Create a new department and configure Analytic Account on its form
+Create a new Analytic Account and set it as *Timesheetable*.
 #.
+Create a new department and configure Analytic Account on its form.
+#.
 Any employee inherites Analytic Account of their department, but it can also
-   be customized per employee, from: employee's form / *HR Settings* notebook's page / *Applications Settings* group
+   be customized per employee, from: employee's form / *HR Settings* notebook's page / *Applications Settings* group.